4rude/mattrude.org/README.md

 - Sharing my professional experience and resume
 - Publishing blog posts about technology and software development
 - Creating instructional guides and tutorials
+- Sharing annotations of select papers and blogs

 The site is built with a focus on:
 - Performance and simplicity